CellProfiler/CellProfiler-Analyst/docs/source/2_installation.rst

 II.C Using the example dataset
 ==============================

-Download the CPA example dataset from http://cellprofiler.org/ and unzip it to create the cpa_example directory.
+Download the CPA example dataset from http://cellprofiler.org/ or `here <http://d1zymp9ayga15t.cloudfront.net/content/Examplezips/cpa_2.0_example.zip>`_ and unzip it to create the cpa_example directory.
 This directory contains:

 1. example.properties - Configuration file for CPA (see section III).
 2. MyTrainingSet.txt - Example training set file to be used in the Classifier (see section V).